labeattie/testpreviewsite/_posts/2022-01-24-my-take-on-fi-pt1.md

 This might be surprising at first, but spending plays two roles in the financial independence equation.
 It determines how much of your money is leftover to be saved and invested, but it also determines how much total money is needed to achieve FI (i.e. how much your lifestyle costs).

 I often hear a quip that it's better to focus on earnings than savings, as earnings are theoretically infinite, whereas you can only spend so little.
 I don't buy this idea at all.
-For those with any waste/excess in their spending (most all of us lucky enough to live a typical middle class lifestyle), a penny saved is far greater than a penny earned.
+For those with any waste/excess in their spending (which would include most all of us lucky enough to live a middle class lifestyle), **a penny saved is far greater than a penny earned**.
 Spending is in the denominator of the "time to FI" math, so reducing spending increases your money's power asymptotically.

-By way of illustration, let's look at a family who earns $100,000 after tax and spends $60,000 per year, just for some round numbers.
-If that family keeps spending the same, but earns an additional $5,000 per year after taxes (which might require earning $7,000-$8,000 before taxes), this theoretically saves them 19 months on their time to FI.
+By way of illustration, let's look at a family who earns $100,000 after taxes and spends $60,000 per year, just for some round numbers.
+If that family keeps spending the same amount, but earns an additional $5,000 per year after taxes (which might require earning $7,000-$8,000 before taxes), this theoretically saves them 19 months on their time to FI.

 If instead that family continues to make $100,000, but reduces their spending to $55,000, then they save 32 months on their time to FI!

-In order to save the same 32 months through extra income alone, it would require earning more than $9,000 more per year after taxes, which might require earning something like $13,000 before taxes.
-Therefore, in this case, we might be able to say something like "a penny saved is 2.6 pennies earned."
+In order to save the same 32 months through extra income alone, it would require earning a bit more than $9,000 extra per year after taxes, which might require earning something like $13,000 before taxes.
+Therefore, in this case, we might be able to say something like "**a penny saved is 2.6 pennies earned**."

 Mr. Money Mustache is a blogger who wrote most of my favorite articles on financial independence, and he has a much better post than mine explaining these concepts here: [The Shockingly Simple Math Behind Early Retirement][simple_math].
 I see that his "years till retirement" chart matches mine, which is a nice check for my math.